The Nest

 This self-rental structure often represents a red flag for the IRS.

-The IRA name that “phantom income.”
+The IRA’s name is “phantom income.”
 It typically designates a tax gain not yet realized through a cash sale or a distribution.

-This montage can complicate the process of tax planning, and this structure makes your tax revenues more challenging to follow.
-However, there are exceptions when that structure makes sense, but be ready to face an IRS audit!
+This montage can complicate tax planning and make your tax revenues more challenging.
+There are exceptions when that structure makes sense, but be ready to face an IRS audit!

 How to create an LLC and then transfer a mortgage to the LLC?